Alexander Kutner: The Private Life & Niche Empire of Kay Burley’s Son

 Alexander Kutner chose expertise.
 The market, increasingly, appears to agree.

-Alexander “Wolfie” Kutner is a British entrepreneur and founder of Wolf Hub, a luxury consultancy specializing in the collector car and high-end watch markets.
-He is the son of broadcaster Kay Burley and sports agent Steve Kutner.
+Alexander “Wolfie” Kutner is a British entrepreneur and the founder of Wolf Hub, a high-end consultancy within the luxury asset sector.
+He is the only son of veteran Sky News broadcaster Kay Burley and prominent football agent Steve Kutner.

-4. Why is he known as the “Quiet Elite”?
+Why is he referred to as a member of the “Quiet Elite”?

 Key Takeaway